How to Use Google Trends to Time Your Bitcoin Buys (The "Retail Gap" Strategy)

 Quick Summary

 When Bitcoin price rises but Google search volume stays low, retail investors haven't entered yet.
 This Retail Gap historically precedes the most explosive price moves.
 The strategy: buy during the gap, before the crowd arrives.
-Based on current Google Trends data showing a score of roughly 35, the gap appears open right now.
+Based on current Google Trends data showing a score around 20 (on a 0-to-100 relative scale, where 100 = peak search interest over the selected period and 0 = no searches) while Bitcoin trades around $78,735, the gap is wider than it has been all cycle.

 No Interest (0) ← Retail Gap Zone → Peak FOMO (100)